euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 .. class:: abstract

-   Jython is a Java-based Python-implementation and the most seamless way to integrate Python and Java.
+   Jython is a Java based Python implementation and the most seamless way to integrate Python and Java.
 It achieves high efficiency by compiling Python-code to Java byte-code and thus letting Java's JIT optimize it – an approach that enables Python code to call Java functions or to subclass